-NOTE: Your company may have alternate specific guidance for how you should encrypt your hard drive - please check with your IT and compliance teams.
+Note: Your company may have specific guidance on how you should encrypt your hard drive.
+Please check with your IT or compliance teams before proceeding.

-Open System Preferences, then click on Security & Privacy
+Open System Preferences and click Security & Privacy

 Click on the FileVault tab

-If FileVault is not turned on, click the "Turn On FileVault…" button
+If FileVault is off, click "Turn On FileVault…" button

-You may want to follow the steps to Turn on standard Bitlocker encryption provided by Microsoft.
+You may want to follow the steps to turn on standard Bitlocker encryption provided by Microsoft.
+Follow Microsoft's official steps to turn on BitLocker encryption:

 Locate the hard drive you want to encrypt under “This PC” in Windows Explorer.